Understanding SCEC and the role of SCEC Approved Locksmiths

 Duration of Coverage

-SCEC Endorsed security hardware must be tested, maintained, and serviced, by SCEC Endorsed Locksmiths at intervals not exceeding 2 (two) years.
-Failing to do so will nullify any endorsement.
+SCEC endorsed security hardware must be tested, maintained, and serviced, by SCEC endorsed locksmiths at intervals not exceeding two years.
+Failure to comply with these requirements may result in the loss of SCEC endorsement.

 Specific Locking Requirements

 There are numerous gradings and user-specific requirements.
 It is not just about what lock is used, but how it is installed, and the infrastructure and supporting hardware used to support it.
-As this is such a highly specialised area, we work with clients on a detailed scope of works to ensure all security requirements are met.
+As this is such a highly specialised area, we work with clients on a detailed scope of works, ensuring every element meets or exceeds government security expectations.